PiLoT650/Watchguard_Cytomic_Orion/misp/Install_misp_cytomic_orion.md

 5. Double click on the item - check if both items are active.<br>
    These Tags are later used to mark an attribute or event for uploading oder deleting from Orion IOCs.<br>
-   (Items/Events with TAG "upload" are sent to Cytomic IOCs | TAG "delete" are deleted from Cytomic - via cytomic_orion.py)<br>
+   (Items/Events with TAG "upload" are sent to Cytomic IOC's | TAG "delete" are deleted from Cytomic - via cytomic_orion.py)<br>
 ![Optional Text](pics/238929381-2692a3aa-0bb0-48a6-aef4-ab3a0b191948.png)

 ___